The Simple Economics of Approximately Optimal Auctions: Implementation

 \section{Implementation}

-The marginal revenue mechanism (\autoref{def:context-free-marg-rev-mech}) for agents with orderable types does not extend to general agents.
+The marginal revenue mechanism for agents with orderable types (\autoref{def:context-free-marg-rev-mech}) does not extend to general agents.
 In this section we give two approaches for defining the marginal revenue mechanism more generally.
-The first approach assumes that the parameterized family of $\quant$-step mechanisms satisfy a natural monotonicity requirement: that the probability that an agent with a given type is served is monotone in $\quant$ (the mechanism's parameter).
-Like the marginal revenue mechanism for orderable agents, this mechanism is dominant strategy incentive compatible.
-Unlike the marginal revenue mechanism for orderable agents, this mechanism does not deterministically select a set of agents to serve.
+The first approach assumes that the parameterized family of $\exquant$ \optpricings\ satisfies a natural monotonicity requirement: that the probability that an agent with a given type is served is monotone in the ex ante constraint~$\exquant$.
+Key to this construction is a \emph{randomized} mapping from an agent's types to quantiles that is determined by the agent's type space and distribution alone, and is therefore context free, i.e., unaffected by the presence of other agents and the feasibility constraints.
+Consequently, (a) the resulting mechanism is dominant strategy incentive compatible but, (b) the set of winners is generally a randomized function of the profile of types.
 The second approach is brute-force but easily computable and completely general.
 It results in a Bayesian incentive compatible mechanism.
-These two mechanisms will differ from the marginal revenue mechanism only in the first (mapping types to quantiles) and last (serving each agent if her quantile is at most her critical quantile) steps; these changes can be mix-and-matched for different agents in the same mechanism.
+Both these mechanisms will differ from the marginal revenue mechanism for orderable types only in the first (mapping types to quantiles) and last (serving each agent if her quantile is at most her critical quantile) steps; these changes can be mix-and-matched for different agents in the same mechanism.

-Marginal revenue maximization for given revenue curves and feasibility constraints induces a profile of normalized interim allocation rules as follows: suppose all agents' quantiles be drawn uniformly from $[0, 1]$, then one can formally run all except the first step in the marginal revenue maximization mechanism given in \autoref{def:context-free-marg-rev-mech}, and this gives rise to the profile of normalized interim allocation rules that maximize marginal revenue.
-Denote these interim allocation rules by $\callocmr_1,\ldots,\callocmr_n$.
-A marginal revenue mechanism should look to agent $i$ like sampling a $\quant$-step mechanism with density $-\tfrac{\dd}{\dd\quant}\callocmr_i(\quant)$.
-The outcome rule of this convex combination for agent $i$ is given by: $\toutcomemr_i(\type_i) = -\int_0^1 \toutcomestepopt[\quant](\type_i)\,\dd\callocmr_i(\quant)$ where $\toutcomestepopt[\quant]$ is the outcome rule for the $\quant$-step mechanism.
-Our goal in this section is to the find multi-agent mechanism that induces the interim outcome rules $\toutcomemr_1,\ldots,\toutcomemr_n$ and is ex post feasible.

-We conclude this section by describing a relevant class of agents for which the step mechanisms satisfy the monotonicity property required by the first approach of this section.
-The example is one of a single-dimensional agent with a public budget.
+We conclude this section by describing a relevant class of agents for which the \optpricings\ satisfy the monotonicity property required by the first approach.
+The example considers single-dimensional agents with a public budget that constrains their maximum payment.